maximtrp/mchmm/README.md

 # 'ACBACBACBA'
 ```

-## Hidden Markov models
+### Hidden Markov Models

-We will use a fragment of DNA sequence with TATA box as an example.
-Initializing a hidden Markov model with sequences of observations and states:
+Build HMMs from paired observation and state sequences.
+This example uses a DNA fragment with TATA box annotation:

 ```python
 import mchmm as mc